 2 km

-When it comes to sights, Nuremberg is a treasure chest, and visitors are spoilt for choice.
-Especially for families, the Franconian metropolis has a wide range of offers - be it the toy museum with an interactive programme, a guided tour for children through the Albrecht Dürer House or a visit to the zoo with tigers and co.
-But did you also know that exciting sensory journeys take place every summer at the Pegnitz?
-At the "Field of Experience for the Development of the Senses", explorers experience numerous stations to try out, surprise themselves and let their own perception be deceived.
-Experiences for all age groups to hear, see or feel are offered in the open air - so families can entertain the youngest children just as well as teenagers.
+Nuremberg is a treasure trove when it comes to sightseeing, and visitors are spoilt for choice.
+The Franconian metropolis offers a wide range of attractions for families in particular - whether it's the Toy Museum with its interactive programme, a children's tour of the Albrecht Dürer House or a visit to the zoo to see tigers and co.
+But did you also know that exciting sensory journeys take place at the Pegnitz every summer?
+On the "Field of Experience for the Development of the Senses", explorers experience numerous stations where they can try things out, be surprised and let their own perception be deceived.
+There are experiences for all age groups to hear, see or feel in the open air - so families can keep their youngest children just as entertained as teenagers.
 The highlight: a wheelchair swing for guests with limited mobility.

 Start and end station